Controlling patch generation

 This process can be customized with the help of Git-trailers added to the end of commit messages.
 The value of these Git-trailers is expected to be a valid YAML value.

-When a source-git repo is initialized with packit source-git init
+When a source-git repo is initialized with packit source-git init, the

 Git-trailers bellow are used to capture the name, ID and patch-status from